wesen1/SCgemamod/README.md

 * https://web.archive.org/web/20111102112829/http://sveark.info/ac/Lua/
 * Check the lua server source files (not all functions are documented on the website)

+# Gema Maps

+A list of maps (including a lot of gema maps) can be found here: frag.gq/packages/maps/

 ## Ideas:

 - save logfile in other place or create own logfile (=> create new logfile every day)